Why the resurgence of organized labor hasn’t helped gig workers

-On October 16, an unknown number of drivers for grocery delivery service Instacart went on strike.
-These shoppers, as Instacart calls its independent contractors, vowed to forgo logging onto the app that provides their dispatches.
+On October 16, an unknown number of drivers for grocery-delivery service Instacart went on strike.
+These shoppers, as Instacart calls its independent contractors, vowed to forgo logging on to the app that provides their dispatches.
 Other drivers who couldn’t afford to go without work still promised to reject the lowest-paying grocery orders, which pay $7 to the driver.
 The protestors demanded that Instacart meet a number of demands around higher fees, commissions, and tips, plus a reformed rating system.

 You might have known about the strike if you read the technology business press or followed it on Twitter.
 But if you are an Instacart customer, you probably didn’t notice it.
 Organizers couldn’t provide a figure of how many people took part, but they concede it’s a small number compared to Instacart’s more than half a million shoppers.

 The striking Instacart drivers aren’t the only gig workers who have found it difficult to improve their working conditions by banding together.
-Many sectors of the service economy are facing dire labor shortages, as part of the “great resignation.”
+Many sectors of the service economy are facing dire labor shortages, as part of the “Great Resignation.”
 In theory, that should give the remaining workers plenty of leverage to demand better pay.
 But many gig-economy companies, especially delivery services, have an overabundance of workers with little or no power to negotiate.

 “The operational level of Instacart is one that’s reached a level that’s beyond what we can reach as workers,” says Willy Solis, a lead organizer with the Gig Workers Collective (GWC), which coordinated the strike.
 In fact, Instacart workers have been organizing protests against the company for years, including in late September, with little to no effect.

-Note: This article has been updated to reflect additional input from Gopuff.